mackuntu/mathtutor/DEPLOYMENT_GUIDE.md

 4. Review and test
 5. Merge to `main` to deploy

+### Updating Subscription Plans

+To update subscription plans:

+1. Create new products/prices in the Stripe Dashboard
+2. Update the application code with new price IDs
+3. Update the GitHub Secrets with new price IDs
+4. Deploy the changes
+5. Test the new subscription plans

+### Updating Ad Placements

+To update ad placements:

+1. Create new ad units in AdSense/Facebook Audience Network
+2. Update the ad component templates
+3. Update the GitHub Secrets with new ad unit IDs
+4. Deploy the changes
+5. Test the new ad placements

 ## Rollback Procedure

 If you need to rollback to a previous version: